- How do I get a Florida medical marijuana card?

-All medical marijuana is produced in Florida at one of a few licensed cultivation centers.
-These facilities are carefully regulated by the Department of Health and must follow strict guidelines to ensure product safety.
+All of our products are made in Florida at our licensed cultivation center.
+The facility is carefully regulated by the Department of Health and must follow strict guidelines to ensure product safety.
 Medical marijuana products cannot be acquired from any source other than the licensed and regulated facilities.

 How will my privacy be protected?

 Patient records will be maintained by your doctor and the Department of Health.
 Strict rules protect the privacy of these records, including the federal Health Insurance Portability and Accountability Act (HIPAA) of 1996.
 Your identity and patient status in the medical marijuana program may never be disclosed to anyone without your prior authorization.
 We take patient privacy very seriously and will gladly answer any questions or concerns you have about this important issue.